CJans121/nvim/README.md

 - `ripgrep` : To use live grep with the telescope plugin
 - `nodejs` : To run Node-based language servers like `pyright` (for Python) and `vim-language-server` (for Vimscript).
 - `npm` : Node.js package manager, used by Mason to install and manage Node-based language servers.

+# Linters and Formatters
+The `none-ls` plugin enables the following linters and formatters as specified in `lua/plugins/none_ls.lua`.
+Install with Mason by opening nvim and typing `:Mason`.
+Then, navigate to the corresponding linters and formatters and install by pressing `i`.

 - `clang-format` – Formatter for C and C++ code
 - `clang` – Linter and compiler for C and C++ code
 - `libxml2-utils` – Provides xmllint, used for formatting and linting XML
 - `black` – Code formatter for Python
 - `flake8` – Linter for Python source code

-`npm` packages:
-`prettier` – Formatter for Markdown and various frontend/web file types
+- `prettier` – Formatter for Markdown and various frontend/web file types
-`markdownlint-cli` – Linter for Markdown files
+- `markdownlint-cli` – Linter for Markdown files

 # Useful Notes